 William L. McLean III Fellowship

-The William L. McLean III Fellowship A fellowship for the study of environmental sciences and ornithology.
+The William L. McLean III Fellowship is a fellowship for the study of environmental sciences and ornithology.

 The Academy of Natural Sciences and the Department of Biodiversity, Earth and Environmental Science (BEES) is pleased to offer a fellowship in support of original graduate research in the fields of environmental science and/or ornithology.
 A faculty member within BEES must support and approve the application.
 The fellowship is for one term or up to an academic year, which may cover stipend, fees, tuition and research expenses (such as supplies and travel).
 Funds may be used for laboratory or field support as well as the final stages of a PhD dissertation.

 Learn More About the McLean Fellowship for Environmental Science PhD Students